Transcript #398: Open source makes you rich? (and other myths)

 22:26 If you don't even want this thing on your computer, you can actually get a Docker version, run it,

-22:49 So there's a lot of things going on, GitHub actions, pre-commits.
+22:50 So there's, there's a lot of things going on, GitHub actions, pre-commits.

 22:55 If you look at a release, if you look at workspaces, this is a lot of stuff around mono repos.

-23:15 This part of my code has a dependency in another part of my code.
+23:15 This part of my code has a dependency and another part of my code, please install it as, as you're

-23:19 Please install it as you're running with it or just run it in an editable form out of this directory.
+23:21 running with it or just run it in editable form out of this directory.

 23:24 A lot of stuff going on here.